 It is also easy to see why it is the great F-150 tire for off-road and highway driving.

 This tire can do it all!
 With an M+S marking engraved on the sidewall of the tire, your F-150 is ready to face the challenges of muddy or snowy terrain without penalizing the riding comfort and tread wear.
 The robust carcass and reinforced sidewall area offers higher resistance against damage, cuts, punctures, or abrasions.
+This is truly one of the best Ford F-150 all terrain tires.

 The curved central grooves enables the tire to offer relentless traction over thick mud, deep snow, or wet highways.
 The Pirelli Scorpion ATR is also equipped with wider and more rugged shoulder blocks to improve braking and traction in all-season driving.
 It is available in 15” to 22” diameters with prices starting at around $170 to $190 each.